 “In most cases, the answer to these questions will not shed any light whatsoever on your ability to actually do the job,” Hancock says.
 “Therefore, the fact that these questions are even being asked by an employer can suggest an intent or desire to discriminate and should therefore be avoided."

 Are there exceptions?

-“In this scenario, the question about the personal attribute goes directly to your ability to perform the role and is therefore acceptable.”
+“In this scenario, the question about the personal attribute goes directly to your ability to perform the role and is therefore reasonable.”

-What you can do if you’re asked a question that you think is unlawful
+What you can do if you’re asked a question that you think may lead to discrimination

 Even when a question seems off limits to you, when you’re eager for the role it can feel difficult to refuse to give an answer.

 Responding in a way that redirects the conversation may help.
-“If an interviewer steps out of line and asks a question that is potentially unlawful, politely respond that you do not believe that the answer is relevant to your ability to perform the role,” Hancock says.
+“If an interviewer steps out of line and asks a question that could potentially lead to discrimination, politely respond that you do not believe that the answer is relevant to your ability to perform the role,” Hancock says.
 Depending on how the question was asked, this might be as simple as saying, ‘I’m interested to know how that relates to the role.
 Can you tell me a little more?’

 “Ideally, this response will cause the interviewer to realise their misstep and withdraw the question.
 You can also use it as an opportunity to pivot the conversation towards the strengths that you do have that are actually relevant to the role”.

-By sensitively responding to what you think is an unlawful question, it may also encourage the interviewer to explain why they think the question is relevant to the role.
+By sensitively responding to what you think is a discriminatory question, it may also encourage the interviewer to explain why they think the question is relevant to the role.
 It may be that the question is required for a non-discriminatory reason.

-But remember, whether you’re an employee or potential employee, you don’t have to answer a question that requires you to supply information that could be used to discriminate and has no direct bearing on your ability to perform the role.
+But remember, whether you’re an employee or potential employee, you should never feel pressured to answer a question that requires you to supply information that could be used to discriminate and has no direct bearing on your ability to perform the role.

-Hancock says you should stand firm if you’re asked unlawful questions, and know that you can take legal action against a prospective employer if you’ve been discriminated against during an interview process.
+Hancock says you should stand firm if you’re asked clearly discriminatory questions, and know that you can take legal action against a prospective employer if you’ve been discriminated against during an interview process.

 Ultimately, what an employer asks you in an interview should relate to the job and how suitable you are for it.
 It can be uncomfortable to refuse or avoid a question, but knowing what’s off limits and having a simple response at the ready can help you to feel more confident and in control.